Sujaljp/django-password-generator/README.md

 # django-password-generator
-It is a my first project
+It is a my first project with Django framework<br>
 A Random Password Generator

 <img src="a.png" width="480">